kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/aws_lambda/cross-account.md

        ```

 ## Gloo Edge Configuration
- - Disable Function Discovery (FDS).
-This can be used to automatically discover functions in the user's primary AWS account, but since we are using a secondary account, we will need to manually configure the functions.
+ - Disable Function Discovery (FDS), which automatically discovers functions in your primary AWS account.
+Because you want to route to Lambdas in more than one account, you must disable discovery and instead manually configure the functions.
    - This can be done via the `gloo.discovery.fdsMode` setting to `DISABLED` in the enterprise Helm chart
    - Alternatively, you can set `spec.discovery.fdsMode` to `DISABLED` in the `gloo.solo.io/v1.Settings` custom resource
  - Specify the Lambda functions in the target account that you wish to route to on the upstream
    - These are defined under the `spec.aws.LambdaFunctions` field of the upstream
-- Configure the `spec.aws.roleArn` field of the upstream to point to the IAM role that will be used to invoke the Lambda functions (I.E., the role created in the target account)
+- Configure the `spec.aws.roleArn` field of the upstream to point to the IAM role that will be used to invoke the Lambda functions, which is the role that you created in the target account
   - This role should have the `lambda:InvokeFunction` permission
   - Example Upstream:
       ```yaml